udemonia/cisco-selenium/README.md

  - We output a tab formatted JIRA comment

- - we create the AutoIT scripting that controls agents computers (selecting the correct database, etc. for LVM Systems)
+ - we create the AutoIT scripting that controls agents computers (selecting the correct database, etc. for LVM Systems) - 1 automation creating the code for another automation! 😀

  ## The outcome